 The Centre for Materials Science and Technology can be traced back to the School of Home Science.
 In January 1911 a Professor was appointed and the University established both a four-year degree and a three-year diploma, based on sciences applied to humans in their social and domestic lives.

-During the 1980s allowed students to major in one of the key disciplines with flexibility in supporting subjects as part of a three-year degree (Consumer and Applied Sciences (CApSc)).
-Several of the unique disciplines were also available as major subjects in other degrees (Bachelor of Science (BSc), Bachelor of Arts (BA)).
-In 2011 the CApSc suite of degrees and diplomas was merged with the Applied Science degree to form the programme now offered at the University of Otago.
+During the 1980s, the University allowed students to major in one of the key disciplines with flexibility in supporting subjects as part of a three-year degree (Consumer and Applied Sciences (CApSc)).
+Several of the unique disciplines were also available as major subjects in other degrees (Bachelor of Science (BSc) and Bachelor of Arts (BA)).
+In 2011 the CApSc suite of degrees and diplomas was merged with the Applied Science degree.